ガバナンスの構築

-We are working to strengthen governance by separating oversight and execution, and establishing a structure in which the Board of Directors is responsible for overseeing the Management Committee, Internal Control Committee, Sustainability Promotion Committee, etc.
+We are working to strengthen governance by promoting the separation of management oversight from execution and establishing a framework where the Board of Directors oversees the Executive Committee, the Internal Control Committee, and the Sustainability Promotion Committee.

 Corporate Governance

-Our basic approach to corporate governance is to have a management structure that enables management to personally verify compliance with laws, regulations, the Articles of Incorporation, etc., and to maintain that status.
-We also believe that establishing a management system that can direct the awareness and business activities of all officers and employees toward the realization of our “management philosophy” and “management goals” will lead to fairer and more transparent management, which will benefit all stakeholders related to our company.
+The company’s basic approach to corporate governance is to have a management structure that enables management to confirm the status of compliance with laws, regulations, and the Articles of Incorporation, and to sustain this status.
+Furthermore, in order to realize our corporate philosophy and management goals, we believe that establishing a management system that can direct the awareness and business activities of all officers and employees will lead to fair and transparent management, which will benefit stakeholders.

 Board of Directors